Harassment and Discrimination Complaint Resolution for Students Policy and Procedure

 - Conciliators will:

-- As directed by the Head (Students and Communities), conciliate Complaints by Students of Discrimination, Bullying, Harassment, Victimisation and Vilification.
+- As directed by the Pro Vice-Chancellor (Student Services), conciliate Complaints by Students of Discrimination, Bullying, Harassment, Victimisation and Vilification.

 - Carry out their duties impartially, considering equally the rights of all parties to the Complaint.